 Relevance Theory as a model for analysing visual and multimodal mass-communication

 Sperber and Wilson’s Relevance Theory (Sperber and Wilson 1995, Wilson and Sperber 2012, Carston 2002, Clark 2013), which has developed from the Gricean framework, holds that all communication comes with the presumption of optimal relevance to its addressee.
 It claims to work for all communication, irrespective of medium or modality.
 However, it has hitherto focused almost exclusively on the modality of spoken language, more specifically on face-to-face communication between two individuals.
-To make good on its promises, RT requires adaptation and refinement; it can become a better model for visual and multimodal communication than currently available ones in semiotics.
+To make good on its promises, RT requires adaptation and refinement; it can become a better model for visual and multimodal communication than currently available ones.
 After having written a number of papers and chapters on dimensions of such adaptations (Forceville 1996, 2005, 2009, 2014, Forceville and Clark 2014), Forceville is now working on a monograph on this topic.
 For more information, contact email@example.com

 Multimodality and metaphor